 Closing My Mortgage Loan

-When preparing to close your mortgage things can seem a bit hectic; however, when you know what to expect the process won’t seem so overwhelming.
-Guaranteed Rate wants your closing to be just what you imagined: a joyous occasion with little to no hiccups.
+When preparing to close your mortgage, things can seem a bit hectic.
+However, when you know what to expect, the process won’t seem so overwhelming.
+Guaranteed Rate wants your closing to be just what you imagined: a joyous occasion with little or no hiccups.

-Closing processes will vary slightly depending on the type of transaction (i.e., purchase vs. refinance) and local state and municipal laws; while the differences might be subtle it’s always good to know what steps to take when preparing to close.
+Closing processes vary slightly depending on the type of transaction, as well as local, state and municipal laws.
+While the differences might be subtle, it’s always good to know what steps to take when preparing to close.
 The following are answers to commonly asked questions about closing.

 Who will give me bottom-line figures?

-Depending on whether you are purchasing or refinancing will determine who can provide you with accurate final numbers.
+Depending on whether your transaction is a purchase or refinance will determine who can provide you with accurate final numbers.

-While you can receive estimated bottom-line numbers from your mortgage professional you’ll need to speak with your local title company or real estate attorney for a final amount.
+- Purchase: You can receive estimated figures from your mortgage professional, but you’ll need to speak with your local title company or real estate attorney for a final amount.
 Your title agent or attorney can calculate any property tax proration, credits or additional fees which your mortgage professional does not have on hand.

-In most states, you won’t be required to use an attorney to close and in that case you should speak with your mortgage professional for your bottom-line.
-Should your state require a title/escrow agent or real estate attorney to close, you’re best advised to speak with your title agent or legal professional for a final amount due or owed to you.
+- Refinance: In most states, you won’t be required to use an attorney to close.
+In that case, you should speak with your mortgage professional for your bottom-line.
+If your state requires a title/escrow agent or real estate attorney to close, you’re best advised to speak with your title agent or legal professional for a final amount due or owed to you.

 Can I use a personal check to pay for closing costs?

-When preparing your funds for closing, you must only use the funds from an approved account.
+When preparing your funds for closing, you must only use funds from an approved account.
 An approved account is one which your mortgage professional and underwriter have reviewed and approved prior to issuing your clear to close.
-If funds for closing are drawn from a non-approved account, your closing will be delayed until the underwriter can review the most recent two months bank statements for that account – this can take up to 48 hours.
+If funds for closing are drawn from a non-approved account, your closing will be delayed until the underwriter can review the most recent two months bank statements for that account, which can take up to 48 hours.

 What do I bring to closing?